-Technical conversion optimization looks at the usability of your store in a variety of situations and covers ways you can use technologies to turn a visitor into a sale.
+Technical conversion optimization looks at the usability of your store in a variety of situations then covers ways you can use technologies to turn a visitor into a sale.
 Adjustments can cause a surge in sales when the issue affects a lot of users.
 Fixes for an unpopular device or browser accumulate to cause an uptick in sales, while also reducing customer support tickets that are hard to solve.

 Store speed correlates with revenue per user.
-Tests and research prove the correlation time and time again across all types of business.
+Many tests prove the correlation time and time again across all types of business.

 Walmart found: “For every 1 second of improvement they experienced up to a 2% increase in conversions” and “For every 100 ms of improvement, they grew incremental revenue by up to 1%”.

-One thing store owners and marketers can optimise is images.
+One area non-technical store owners and marketers can optimise is images.
 Use the right image format and compress quality.
 Screaming Frog is one way to identify large image files.
-Pingdom’s FPT tool provides an insightful waterfall chart to see slow images on a page and other reasons why a page lags in performance.
+GTmetrix and Google’s PageSpeed insights tool provide charts to see slow images as well as other reasons a page lags in performance.

 The majority of speed optimization has to do with your theme.
-A good developer can refactor CSS, replace images with CSS, concatenate files, and minify files.
+A good developer can refactor CSS, reduce apps, replace images with CSS, concatenate files, and minify files.
 See my guide on common SEO mistakes for ways to speed up your Shopify store.

 If your visitors were told to find one product, would most find it within 20 seconds?
 How about you actually find out with a HIT on Mechanical Turk.

-Links on your site connect the user experience.
-The old rule of “the user should be able to find anything within three clicks of the home page” is a load of crap.
-You can have everything accessible in three clicks and make people befuddled at where to find information.
-Depth is not correlated with clarity.
+Links on your website connect the user experience.
+The old rule of “the user should be able to find anything within three clicks of the home page” is a load of rubbish.
+You can have everything accessible in three clicks and still befuddle people at where to find information.
+Depth is unrelated to clarity.

-Have links to key pages like contact, returns, and postage in the footer.
-Consider testing a broad categorization of products visible in the header rather than lumping them together under “Shop”.
-Test a link to your product page in the top.
+Place links to key pages like contact, returns, and postage in the footer.
+Consider testing the collections displayed in the header rather than lumping them together under “Shop”.
+Test a link to your standout product at the top.

 A good categorization structure helps conversions, SEO, and possibly average order value.
 You get it right when your visitors look at your collections then quickly know where their product is most likely to be.